Eskom’s outgoing CEO André de Ruyter says despite significant control measures being implemented, corrupt activities continue at the power utility.

-Eskom’s board and senior management are appearing before Parliament’s Standing Committee on Public Accounts.
+Eskom’s board and senior management have appeared before Parliament’s Standing Committee on Public Accounts.

 De Ruyter says there has been a lack of support from law enforcement agencies to assist with clamping down on corruption.

-He says, “The corruption in coal also continues to today.
-We have implemented significant control measures to improve monitoring of coal.
+“The corruption in coal also continues today.
+We have implemented significant control measures to improve the monitoring of coal.
 This corruption is entrenched.
-I found myself in the regrettable position to approach private donors to run an intelligence operation to gather intelligence on this corruption due to a lack of support from our law enforcement agencies.
+I found myself in a regrettable position to approach private donors to run an intelligence operation to gather intelligence on this corruption due to a lack of support from our law enforcement agencies.
 I have to, however, commend the steps that have been taken of late under the auspices of the NCCC that was established by the President.”

 Eskom’s load shedding poses a significant threat to South Africa’s national security.
 According to the Institute for Security Studies and the Cash-in-Transit Association of South Africa, who spoke at a National Press Club dialogue on the current rolling blackouts, the prevalence of certain crimes has increased due to Eskom’s high levels of load shedding.